symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 Then all data (ini-file, database files, logging) will be stored in the local directory of the given database.
 Note that backup is as easy as backing up all these files.
 To create a new database, create a new subdirectory, copy the virtuoso.ini.sample file to local virtuoso.ini, adapt it to the special needs and start the isql-v console.
 This will create all other required files.

-Adapt at least the items ServerPort in the Parameters section (default 1111), the ServerPort in the HTTPSection (default 8890) and the DirsAllowed.
-Different databases have to use different ports.
+Adapt at least the items ServerPort in the Parameters section (default 1111), the ServerPort in the HTTPSection (default 8890) and the DirsAllowed. **Different databases have to use different ports.**

-DirsAllowed contains a comma separated list of all directories where the service is allowed to read files.
+**DirsAllowed** contains a comma separated list of all directories where the service is allowed to read files.
 A file location in any subdirectory of the listed directories will be accepted.
-It is recommended to use absolute path names without file links.
+It is recommended to use absolute path names without file symlinks.

 Prepare a start skript with the two lines